ViciousCupcake/CS35L-Project/README.md

     * For more info on creating the environment file, see the [Environment Variables](#environment-variables) section
 3. Install dependencies for the backend: `cd backend; npm install`
 4. Install dependencies for the frontend: `cd frontend; npm install`
+5. If installing fails due to dependency conflicts, pass `--force`.
-5. Start the backend: `cd ../backend; npm start`
+6. Start the backend: `cd ../backend; npm start`
-6. Start the frontend: `cd ../frontend; npm start`
+7. Start the frontend: `cd ../frontend; npm start`
-7. Insert Google Maps API key in GoogleMapsLinker.js
+8. Insert Google Maps API key in GoogleMapsLinker.js
-8. Visit the website at [localhost:3000](localhost:3000)
+9. Visit the website at [localhost:3000](localhost:3000)

 #### Misc Info: